skuep/GBB15/README.md

 # GBB15
 A gantry-mounted CAN stepper driver board for 15mm aluminum beams (mostly for PrintersForAnts printers).
-This is heavily work in progress.

 This board can be used e.g. for the Micron to have A/B motor controllers directly at the gantry.
 This reduces the number of wires required to be routed to the gantry.